dinki/View-Assist/View Assist dashboard and views/README.md

 * Consider option to handle icon bar list color (black or white) OR figure out how to add drop shadow on icons to ensure viewable on white backgrounds
 * Document how to add button template for custom icons
 * Document how to manipulate icon lists for developers
-* Look at using default dashboard in VA device config so things like buttons can be more dynamic (weather button on clock screen)
 * Fix restart HA goes to night mode when HA unavailable